Pikes Peak Marathon: History

-It was widely rumored that Jecker's motivation came from an American Tobacco Association offer to reward a victorious smoker with a tidy sum of $20,000.
+It was widely rumored that the runner Jecker's motivation came from an American Tobacco Association offer to reward a victorious smoker with $20,000.

 The Pikes Peak Marathon was the first American marathon to allow female competitors, allowing them from the beginning of the marathon in 1956, although no woman entered until 1958.
 In 1959, Arlene Pieper became the first woman to officially finish a marathon in the United States when she finished the Pikes Peak Marathon.
 Her daughter, Kathie, aged 9, became the youngest competitor at that time to finish the race to the summit; however, she did not finish the whole marathon.

 In 1966 a well-organized marathon was initiated, making the race the third-oldest marathon in the United States.
 In 1980 a good friend Rudy Faul and fellow runner Carl McDaniel took over as race director; he served as director until 1998 and was named director emeritus in 1999 until his death on August 23, 1999, only one day after the race was held that year.

 The Pikes Peak Ascent race has twice incorporated the World Long Distance Mountain Running Challenge competition, first in 2006 then again in 2010.

 The 2020 edition of the ascent was canceled due to the coronavirus pandemic, with all registrants given the option of either transferring their entry to 2021, (Note: With this option, qualifying times for 2020 would be honored for 2021.) obtaining a partial refund and priority registration for 2021, (Note: With this option, half of the entry fee would be refunded, and the other half donated to Rocky Mountain Field Institute and the El Paso County Search and Rescue.
 In addition, prices and qualifying times for 2020 would be honored for 2021.) or obtaining a full refund.
 At the time the ascent was canceled, the race directors were still hopeful that the marathon could be held, due to the limited number of runners in the marathon and the comparatively lower level of logistics required at the summit, since runners would be making their own way down the mountain.
 However, registered marathon runners were also given the same options as those registered for the ascent, should they choose to withdraw from the race.
 Eventually, the race organizers announced that the marathon would be held, with coronavirus considerations, including canceling or paring down related events, requiring masks or other face coverings before and after the race, enforcing social distancing regulations at the start and finish, starting the runners in small waves, (Note: Runners usually started in waves of about 100 runners.) and eliminating some aid stations.